This is NOT an official recruiting website of the French Foreign Legion. This is an information page.

 A: You are allowed to contact your family once you have started your basic training in Castelnaudary, by mail or payphone.

-2. Q: How about evenings, weekends, holidays in the Legion?
+3. Q: How about evenings, weekends, holidays in the Foreign Legion?

-A: After finishing your four-month basic training, you are free and allowed to leave your base during your free time.
+A: After finishing your four-month basic training, you are allowed to leave your military base during your free time.

-3. Q: How about using mobile phones, notebook computers?
+4. Q: How about using mobile phones, laptop or notebook computers?

-A: You are provided by 45 working days of holiday/vacation per year.
+A: The Foreign Legion offers you 45 working days of annual leave (vacation/holiday) per year.

 Légion étrangère, the Legion’s official recruiting website